FOREX-Euro falls from 6-week high on EU summit doubts

 "With that in mind, however, there have also been reports that a deal on bank recapitalization and leveraging of the (euro zone rescue fund) is close.
 We won't know for sure until Wednesday when the EU Summit ends and the press conference is delivered but today's announcement certainly adds a degree of uncertainty in the markets."

-In mid afternoon New York trading, the euro EUR= was last at $1.3923, little changed on the day, after earlier falling to $1.3847 on news of the cancellation.
-Prior to the fall, the euro touched $1.3959 earlier in the global session, its highest level since September 8.
+In late morning trading, the euro EUR=EBS was last at $1.39022, down 0.2 percent on the day, after earlier falling to $1.38491 on news of the cancellation.
+The euro also hit $1.39605 earlier in the global session, its highest level since Sept.
+8 on trading platform EBS.

 The euro also weakened after German Chancellor Angela Merkel said Germany is opposed to a phrase in the European Union summit draft that calls for support of continued European Central Bank non-standard measures, or the bank's purchases of bonds in the secondary market.
 For more, click on [ID:nB4E7LA01L].